bpmn-os/bpmnos-engine/docs/md/bpmnos/extension.md

   </bpmnos:message>
 </bpmn2:extensionElements>
 ```
-@note
-For @ref BPMN::SendTask "send tasks" and @ref BPMN::ReceiveTask "receive tasks"  the `<bpmnos:message>` element must be embedded in a `<bpmnos:message>` container because multiple messages may be defined for multi-instance tasks.
-For other @ref BPMN::MessageCatchEvent "message catch events" and @ref BPMN::MessageThrowEvent "message throw events" the `<bpmnos:message>` element must **not** be embedded in a `<bpmnos:message>` container.

 ## Timer
 The trigger for a @ref BPMN::TimerCatchEvent "timer event" can be specified by providing a parameter with name `trigger` and value being an expression as shown in the following example.